roblanf/BenchmarkAlignments/README.md

 To test, verify, benchmark, and compare software and methods in phylogenetics.

+## How many datasets, how big?

+Check out the `summary.csv` file in this repository.
+It has most of the data you might want on all of the alignments in the database.
+You can view it straight on github by just clicking on it above.

 ## Getting the data

 The data are stored on figShare, and the total download size is roughly 1GB.